xmfcx/Udacity-P3-Behavioral-Cloning/README.md

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network writeup_report
-* writeup_report.md  summarizing the results
+* README.md  summarizing the results (This file)
 * pre_processor.py pre-process and save raw dataset
 * process-yo.ipynb to showcase a single image pre-processing